 The only way that the relationship between securities brokers and investors can even exist is because of trust.
 Investors would not be able to leave their money with a separate party if they could not trust that it would be taken care of.
 The reason this trust exists is because investors know that securities brokers are bound to their fiduciary duty to always act in the best financial interests of the customer.
-Brokers like Alexander Kibrik who breach that duty tend to work toward the eventual downfall of the broker/investor relationship as their actions erode that trust.
+Less than scrupulous securities brokers who breach that duty tend to work toward the eventual downfall of the broker/investor relationship as their actions erode that trust.

 Oakes & Fosher Can Help